 SOX9 is a member of the SRY-related, high mobility group box transcription factors.
-Early in development, between E9-E12.5, SOX9 expression overlaps with PDX1 and marks MPCs.
-SOX9 is required for pancreatic cell fate and repression of intestinal differentiation through binding lineage specific promoters and enhancers (150).
-A FGF10/SOX9/FGFR2 feed forward loop maintains pancreatic organ identity in MPCs (146).
+Early in development, between E9-E12.5, expression overlaps with PDX1 and marks MPCs.
+SOX9 is required for pancreatic cell fate and repression of intestinal differentiation through binding lineage specific promoters and enhancers (155).
+A FGF10/SOX9/FGFR2 feed forward loop maintains pancreatic organ identity in MPCs (151).
 While MPCs express SOX9, as cells begin to differentiate SOX9 expression decreases.
-By E14, SOX9 accumulation is restricted to a subpopulation of PDX1+ cells located within the epithelial cords (145).
-Pancreas-specific knockout of Sox9 using the Pdx1-Cre driver leads to stunted growth, elevated blood glucose levels, death by postnatal dav 4. and Gross morphological assessment showed hypoplasia of both pancreatic buds beginning at E11.5, due to a reduction of PDX1+ cell proliferation and increase in cell death.
-Haplo-sufficent Sox9 mice and individuals with Campomelic dysplasia (CD), a semi-lethal skeletal malformation syndrome due to a heterozygous loss-of-function mutation in SOX9, have reduced islet cell mass, but the exocrine tissue remains unaffected (125, 144).
-In the adult, SOX9 accumulates in some duct and centroacinar cells (87, 144), and targeted deletion of Sox9 in the adult pancreas of mice leads to a cystic phenotype and decreased expression of duct markers (33, 101), indicating SOX9's role in duct cell maintenance.
+By E14, accumulation SOX9 is restricted to subpopulation of PDX1+ cells located within the epithelial cords (150).
+Pancreas-specific knockout of Sox9 using the Pdx1-Cre driver leads to stunted growth, elevated blood glucose levels, and death by postnatal day 4.
+Gross morphological assessment showed hypoplasia of both pancreatic buds beginning at E11.5, due to a reduction of PDX1+ cell proliferation and increase in cell death.
+Haplo-sufficient Sox9 mice and individuals with

+Campomelic dysplasia (CD), a semi-lethal skeletal malformation syndrome due to a heterozygous loss-of-function mutation in SOX9, have reduced islet cell mass, but the exocrine tissue remains unaffected (129, 149).
+In the adult, SOX9 accumulates in some duct and centroacinar cells (88, 149), and targeted deletion of Sox9 in the adult pancreas of mice leads to a cystic phenotype and decreased expression of duct markers (33, 104), indicating SOX9's role in duct cell maintenance.

-GATA transcription factors
+GATA transcription factors.

 GATA transcription factors are characterized by their ability to bind the DNA consensus site (A/T)GATA(A/G).
-GATA4 and GATA6 have ~85% homology, containing a highly conserved DNA binding domain consisting of two zinc finger motifs (111).
+GATA4 and GATA6 have ~85% homology, containing a highly conserved DNA binding domain consisting of two zinc finger motifs (114).
 Initial expression of GATA4 and GATA6 occurs early in development and is associated with the development of many organs of endodermal and mesodermal origin (46).
 GATA4 and GATA6 are expressed between E9.5-E15.5 in the developing pancreas.
-At E9.5, GATA4 and are co-expressed throughout GATA6 the pancreatic epithelium (32).
-As development GATA4 accumulation continues. becomes restricted first to the tips of branching ducts and then acinar cells by E16.5 where expression is continually reduced until E18.5 when it is undetectable in exocrine cells.
-However, in the adult GATA4 is detectable in subsets of $\alpha$ and $\beta$ cells (32).
+At E9.5, GATA4 and GATA6 are co-expressed throughout the pancreatic epithelium (32).
+As development continues, GATA4 accumulation becomes restricted first to the tips of branching ducts and then acinar cells by E16.5 where expression is continually reduced until E18.5 when it is undetectable in exocrine cells.
+However, in the adult, GATA4 is detectable in subsets of α - and β -cells (32).
 GATA6 expression overlaps GATA4 expression until E14.5-E15.5, when it then becomes restricted to the cells of the endocrine pancreas and duct epithelium (32).
 Transgenic mouse models in which GATA6 targets are repressed results in pancreatic agenesis.
-This is not the case when GATA4 targets are repressed suggesting GATA6 is a critical for pancreatic development, whereas GATA4 is dispensable (32).
+This is not the case when GATA4 targets are repressed suggesting GATA6 is critical for pancreatic development, whereas GATA4 is dispensable (32).

-Transcription factors promoting acinar cell differentiation
+B. Transcription factors promoting acinar cell differentiation

-Nuclear Receptor 5a2
+Nuclear Receptor 5a2 (Nr5a2).

-NR5A2, a member of the orphan nuclear receptor family, is critical for embryogenesis as germ line Nr5a2 deletion results in early embryonic lethality (92).
-NR5A2 maintains the expression of embryonic stem cell identity genes such as Oct4 and Nanog (57), as well as genes involved in selfrenewal and growth (14).
-Temporal and spatial expression of Nr5a2 determines its function, suggesting that NR5A2 function may link early development endoderm and endoderm differentiation (116).
-NR5A2 is expressed in the gastrointestinal endoderm and required for the expansion of pancreatic epithelium.
-In pancreatic progenitor cells, NR5A2 promotes expression of genes involved in hepatic and pancreatic maturation (47, 129).
-In zebrafish, null Nr5a2 mutations have no exocrine pancreas while development of the endocrine pancreas remains largely unaffected (116).
+NR5A2, a member of the orphan nuclear receptor family, is critical for embryogenesis as germ line Nr5a2 deletion results in early embryonic lethality (94).
+NR5A2 maintains expression of embryonic stem cell identity genes such as Oct4 and Nanog (57), as well as genes involved in self-renewal and growth (14).
+Temporal and spatial expression of Nr5a2 determines its function, suggesting that NR5A2 function may link early endoderm development and endoderm differentiation (119).
+NR5A2 is expressed in the gastrointestinal endoderm and is required for the expansion of pancreatic epithelium.
+In pancreatic progenitor cells, NR5A2 promotes expression of genes involved in hepatic and pancreatic maturation (47, 133).
+In zebrafish, null Nr5a2 mutations have no exocrine pancreas while development of the endocrine pancreas remains largely unaffected (119).
 In the mature pancreas, NR5A2 regulates the expression of other protein complexes driving the assembly of digestive enzymes.

-Hairy and Enhancer of Split-1
+Hairy and Enhancer of Split-1 (Hes1).